ngocbv/renec/docs/src/developing/plugins/accountsdb_plugin.md

 Example PostgreSQL Plugin
 =========================

-The [`solana-accountsdb-plugin-postgres`] crate implements a plugin storing account data to a PostgreSQL database to illustrate how a plugin can be developed.
+The [`renec-accountsdb-plugin-postgres`] crate implements a plugin storing account data to a PostgreSQL database to illustrate how a plugin can be developed.